QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 `getAllBrokerageOrders`; both mode classes offer three chained constructors instead of optional parameters; and the defaults read `3 * 1000` and `60 * 1000` milliseconds in code and docs alike.

+Abstract read renamed - 2026-08-19: the subclass hook `Sweep()` became `GetOrderSnapshots()` - the same get verb as its read callbacks and `Brokerage.GetOpenOrders`, and it names what one pass returns.
+"Sweep" stays the prose word for one polling pass.

+Poll vocabulary and registry names - 2026-08-19: "sweep" left every XML doc and code comment - "poll" is the code word now, this document keeps sweep for prose.
+The registry record moved into its own file, `Models/OrderTrackingEntry` with `LastSnapshot` (was a private nested `OrderStateEntry` with `LastSeen`), and the private fields follow (`_orderEntries`, `_processSnapshot`, `MaxFailedPollsBeforeWarning`).
+`GetWatchedBrokerageIds` became `GetOpenBrokerageIds` - it never filtered on the watch flag, and what it returns is Lean's "open": the end not reported yet - returning `IEnumerable<string>`, copying the entries under the registry lock and filtering outside it. `Dispose` now always disposes the cancellation source.

 ## Purpose

 Three brokerage plugins have already written the same thing, and a fourth one needs it and does not have it: